Fully Funded Chevening Scholarships For One Year Masters In Any Subject

 Application Deadline For 2016/2017 is November 3, 2015

-Chevening Scholarships are offered under the prominent scholarship scheme which was commenced in 1984 as the Foreign and Commonwealth Office Awards Scheme (FCOAS).
+Chevening The studentships are offered under the prominent scholarship scheme which was commenced in 1984 as the Foreign and Commonwealth Office Awards Scheme (FCOAS).
 This scholarship programme was started to enable global leaders to study in UK.
-Global Chevening scholars move to the UK to study for one year at Master’s level.
+Global Chevening scholars move to the UK to study for one year at Master‡s level.

 Each year Chevening offers a distinctive opportunity to global future leaders, influencers, and decision-makers to cultivate professionally and educationally network by building lasting positive relationships with the UK and also to experience UK culture.
-The number of scholarships varies from country to country.
+The Number of Awards varies from country to country.
 There are approximately 1,500 Chevening Scholarships on offer globally for the 2016/2017 academic cycle.
-Where more than thirty scholarships are currently awarded to candidates from India and China and Twenty or more to candidates from Egypt, South Korea, Indonesia, Pakistan, Mexico and Brazil very few to Australia and Canada.
+Where more than thirty opportunities are currently awarded to candidates from India and China and Twenty or more to candidates from Egypt, South Korea, Indonesia, Pakistan, Mexico and Brazil very few to Australia and Canada.

 A number of universities, governments and private sector organizations globally have teamed up with Chevening to build bridges between worldwide countries to enhance education and prepare global leaders.

 A Chevening Scholars is expected to have at least two years‡ work experience (or equivalent) prior to applying for a scholarship.